top of page

 6. What skills/background experiences might they have to help you?
 Learn about your mentee and how to maximize their success in your project together.

-7. Set goals and expectations together by assisting the mentee in completion of the mentor-mentee contract.
+7. Set goals and expectations together by assisting the mentee in completion of the mentor-mentee contract (make them feel comfortable since they are probably just as nervous as you)

 Other potential areas of discussion may be: